Volunteer Recruitment, Training and Support Policy

 6. The volunteer is given a Volunteer Handbook (digital or hard copy) containing step-by-step instructions on how to run a Songs & Smiles session together with The Together Project’s policies, and gives their written agreement to abide by its contents

-7. A Group Welcomer is given on-the-job training at at least one Songs & Smiles session prior to starting their role.
+7. The volunteer is given on-the-job training at at least one Songs & Smiles session prior to starting their role.
 They may act as a helper during this initial session but will be accompanied by an experienced staff member from The Together Project.
-A Group Leader attends a minimum of eight on-the-job training sessions at Songs & Smiles prior to starting their role.
-They will lead elements of the session during this period but will be accompanied by an experienced staff member from The Together Project.

 Depending on timing, a volunteer may complete a training session before references have been received, but will not be fully accepted at that point.